camillesharp/cs260-startup/README.md

 ## IP address and Server Setup
 I successfully set up my server configurations and assigned it an elastic IP address.
 I also was able to remote shell into my server.

+## Amazon Root Services - Route 53
+I successfully purchased a domain name.
+It is project-260-camille.
+I was able to connect my IP address to the domain name.